uspki/policies/certificate-policy.md

 ### 4.9.1 Circumstances for revocation

 #### 4.9.1.1 Reasons for Revoking a Subscriber Certificate
-The CA SHALL revoke a Certificate as rapidly as possible but within 24 hours if one or more of the following occurs:
+The CA shall revoke a Certificate as rapidly as possible but within 24 hours if one or more of the following occurs:

 1. The Subscriber requests in writing that the CA revoke the Certificate;
 2. The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization;